Friday, April 15, 2011

 "Santa Monica ground, this is Cessna 12345.
 I am at transient parking with information Tango and I would like a right shoreline departure."

-Once the controller comes back with "Cessna 12345 this is Santa Monica ground, taxi to runway XX", you know that the connection is good: you asked for the ground controller (not the tower), the ground controller tells you who he is and he also told you which airplane he is addressing".
-This sounds kind of dumb, but it prevents errors when talking controllers.
+Once the controller comes back with "Cessna 12345 this is Santa Monica ground, taxi to runway XX", you know that the connection is good: you are communicating with the ground controller (not someone else).
+This sounds kind of dumb, but it prevents errors when talking to controllers.
 Never use your partial tail numbers in an initial contact!
 It's easy to imagine the confusion that might occur if there were also a Cessna 67345 in the area!
+If a controller recites an incorrect tail number, now is the time to make corrections.

 Often I get question from pilots of the form "the controller said ABC, what did he mean by this?"
-My standard answer is see if it is in the Pilot Controller glossary at http://www.faa.gov/air_traffic/publications/atpubs/PCG/.
-This document sets the concise understanding between the the pilot and the controller.
+My answer is see if it is in the Pilot Controller glossary at http://www.faa.gov/air_traffic/publications/ and click on the link "Pilot/Controller Glossary".
+The PCG creates a concise understanding between the the pilot and the controller.
 I think of these phrases as handles on a larger, precise meaning.
 For example, when a controller says "Cessna 12345, you are cleared for the option", the phrase "cleared for the option" has a precise meaning given in the PCG.
-If the PCG does not show the meaning, ask a CFI or talk to someone at a FSDO or phone the tower supervisor.
+If the PCG does not show a phrase used by a controller, ask a CFI for advice or talk to someone at a FSDO or phone the tower supervisor.
 If nonstandard phrases are used by controllers, it may be they are making a mistake or you are dealing with local conventions.
-Of course, anytime you feel a communication is ambiguous while in flight, get it out in the open immediately with the phrase "unfamiliar with XYZ" where XYZ is whatever the controller told you to do.
-However, study up on phrases published in the PCG that you are likely to encounter so you do not have to use "unfamiliar" in reference to a well know phrase..
-It's your responsibility to understand phrases that may be directed at you by a controller.
+Anytime you feel a communication is ambiguous while in flight, get it out in the open immediately with the phrase "unfamiliar with XYZ" where XYZ is whatever phrase the controller used or whatever the controller told you to do.
+Study up on phrases published in the PCG that you are likely to encounter so you do not have to use "unfamiliar" any more than necessary, especially to a common phrase.
 My favorite example of a non-published phrase is when approaching a towered airport and ATC says "make a 3 mile right base".
 I have three definitions of this phrase from different controllers and it is not in the PCG.
-So, I respond with "unfamiliar with a 3 mile right base".
+So, I respond with "unfamiliar with a 3 mile right base" to get expectations out in the open.

-A pleasant "I am new to this area and I am unfamiliar with Highway 205" or "I am unfamiliar with a 3 mile right base" will strike a friendly tone and buy you a lot of help from a controller.
+A pleasant "I am new to this area and I am unfamiliar with Highway 205" or "I am unfamiliar with a 3 mile right base" will strike a friendly tone and buy you help from the controller.
 Unfortunately "unfamiliar" is not part of the PCG, but is should be right next to "unable" which is in the glossary.
-Too often I have seen pilots new to an area not ask for help and knowing that a simple phrase like "unfamiliar" is ok to use would be a good thing.
-In any event, by informal convention, controllers know and respect this phrase.
+Too often I have seen pilots new to an area not ask for help and end up blundering their way into sharp retorts from the tower.
+Knowing "unfamiliar" and using it politely will save you a lot of grief.
+By informal convention, controllers know and respect this phrase.

-For those of you whom English isn't your first tongue understand that the set of phrases you are going to hear is fairly limited and if you study these phrases and work to listen for them in flight you will eventually understand when you hear them exactly what is being directed your way.
-If you don't refer to the PCG and understand the format of aviation communications learning to communicate will take longer than necessary.
+For those of you whom English isn't your first tongue understand that the set of phrases you are going to hear is limited and if you study these phrases in the PCG and work to listen for them in flight you will eventually understand when you hear them.
+If you refer to the PCG frequently and understand the format of aviation communications learning to communicate will not be as difficult.

-For all pilots, the most important thing is to anticipate.
+For all pilots, it is important to anticipate.
 That is, what is the controller likely to say next?
 This helps speed the learning process.
-Also, recognize that radio communications start with a pilot calling a controller or a controller calling a pilot.
-Both calls have a end to the dialog which is usually easy to understand in context.
+Anticipation promotes safety.
+Recognize that radio communications start with a pilot calling a controller or a controller calling a pilot.
 Once the dialog has ended this is when you need to open your ears to catch the next thing you hear on the radio.
 If it is a controller, the next thing spoken will be a tail number.
 If the tail number is not yours you can relax.
-If it is a pilot, then s/he should start with the name of the control facility (e.g. "SoCal approach", ....).
+If a pilot initiates a communication, then s/he should start with the name of the control facility (e.g. "SoCal approach", ....).
+Even a controller initiation starts with a tail number that is not yours, it is good to pay especially when it is a traffic alert to another aircraft of the form: "You have traffic at your 11 o'clock, 4 miles, 4 thousand 500 feet, a Cessna heading west bound) and you happen to be in a Cessna at 4500' and heading west bound because the odds are high that the controller is pointing you out to another pilot.
+Often the next call is to alert you to the previously called traffic.
+Ditto in pattern work when the controller tells another aircraft they are behind you in pattern, etc.

-Something I cannot recommend enough for the beginner is purchasing a good active noise reduction (ANR) head set.
+I recommend beginners purchase a good active noise reduction (ANR) head set.
 Noise creates stress which leads to fatigue.
 The drone of a loud engine isn't conducive to learning.
 In addition, the ancillary stress of having to ask a controller "what did you say - repeat that" is a waste of time.
 It's penny wise and dollar foolish not to purchase an ANR headset.
 You do not need the most expensive, most will do.
 Ask around early in your training.
 Also, a good ANR set will have 2 microphones on the mike boom.
-One is used to analyze background noise and this data is used by a processor to subtract it out which means the controller hears you better.
+One is used to analyze background noise and this data is used by a processor to subtract it external sounds which means the controller hears you better.
 An ANR set will speed up learning and is worth the money.

 Monday, January 31, 2011